Chartered Governance Institute

 The Chartered Governance Institute, previously known as the Institute of Chartered Secretaries and Administrators (ICSA), is a qualifying and membership body for company secretaries and governance professionals operating in several common law jurisdictions.

-The Institute has divisions in Australia, Canada, Hong Kong, China, Malaysia, New Zealand, Singapore, South Africa, Zimbabwe, the United Kingdom, and Ireland.
+The organisation has divisions in Australia, Canada, Hong Kong, China, Malaysia, New Zealand, Singapore, South Africa, Zimbabwe, the United Kingdom, and Ireland.

-The division based in London is known as The Chartered Governance Institute UK & Ireland.
-It represents and supports members in the United Kingdom, the Republic of Ireland, Crown Dependencies, and associated territories, including the Caribbean, sub-Saharan Africa, the Middle East, Mauritius, and Sri Lanka.
+The division based in London is known as the Chartered Governance Institute UK & Ireland.
+It represents and supports members in the United Kingdom, Ireland, Crown Dependencies, and associated territories, including the Caribbean, sub-Saharan Africa, the Middle East, Mauritius, and Sri Lanka.

-The ICSA has 38 branches and special interest groups, including the Chartered Secretaries Professional Practice Group, the Association of Women Chartered Secretaries, and the CGI Registrars Group, and affiliations with organizations like the Worshipful Company of Chartered Secretaries and Administrators.
-The Chartered Governance Institute is a member of the CBI, ECODA, and the Professional Associations Research Network (PARN), and is a founding member of The Next Generation NED Network.
+The ICSA has 38 branches and maintains affiliations with organizations like the Worshipful Company of Chartered Secretaries and Administrators.
+The Chartered Governance Institute is a member of the CBI, ECODA, and the Professional Associations Research Network (PARN), and is a founding member of the Next Generation NED Network.

 History

-Founded as the London-based Institute of Secretaries in 1891 to represent the interests of corporate secretaries, who had emerged to govern the administration of joint stock companies following the introduction of limited liability in 1855.
-A royal charter was granted in 1902.
-In 1970, the Institute of Secretaries merged with the Corporation of Secretaries and then became the Institute of Chartered Secretaries and Administrators (ICSA) in 1971.
-In 2019, ICSA was renamed as The Chartered Governance Institute.
+Founded in London in 1891 as the Institute of Secretaries, the organisation was initially formed to represent the interests of corporate secretaries, who had emerged to govern the administration of joint stock companies following the introduction of limited liability in 1855.
+A royal charter was granted in 1902 and the organisation became known as the Chartered Institute of Secretaries of Joint-Stock Companies and Other Public Bodies.
+By 1911, the organisation reportedly had 3,544 members.

-Profile
+The Women's Corporate Governance Association was founded in response to a resolution by the Council of the Chartered Institute of Secretaries which explicitly banned women from joining the institute.
+This was rescinded in 1916 and the Institute of Secretaries admitted its first female associate in 1917.
+A "women's society" was formed, by female members of the institute, in 1922.

-The Chartered Governance Institute independently advocates for reform in governance and provides thought leadership and guidance to the public, private, and not-for-profit sectors.
-The Institute qualifies chartered secretaries and chartered governance professionals, conducts public and in-house training for governance professionals across different sectors, and offers bespoke training for boards.
-The divisions of the Institute publish magazines and resources to keep practitioners up to date with the latest in law, regulation, and procedure, including guidance, research, and specialist publications.
-They also run conferences for those working in corporate governance, charity governance, sports governance, and academy governance.
-The Institute also offers board performance and governance reviews and holds annual awards.
+In 1970, the Institute of Secretaries merged with the Corporation of Secretaries and became the Institute of Chartered Secretaries and Administrators (ICSA) in 1971.
+By 2018, the organisation reportedly had "over 30,000 members in over 80 countries".
+In 2019, ICSA was renamed as the Chartered Governance Institute.